Understanding the relationship between credit score and mortgages

 As an applicant for any type of credit, you need a credit rating that is as healthy as possible.
 This reassures any lender that you are likely to be an acceptable risk so that your application is approved and you are offered as wide a choice as possible of the various borrowing options on offer.

 If you have a poor credit history or have yet to establish a credit rating, the credit reference agency Equifax explain s why a good credit history is important when applying for a loan.

 Improving your UK credit score may give you access to:

 - higher credit limits.

 The higher your score, the better your chances of any lender regarding you as a good risk.
-It is evidence of your having managed your debts responsibly in the past, without defaulting on the agreed repayment terms.
+It is evidence that you have managed your debts responsibly, without defaulting on the agreed repayment terms.
 With a higher credit score, mortgages and other applications for borrowing are not only more likely to be accepted but you are also likely to be offered more attractive terms.